wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 ![](@attachment/Clipboard_2020-05-06-19-57-19.png) 1:18

-Now we will do the same thing we did last time -- add a `new` keyword infront of it.
+Now we will do the same thing we did last time -- add a `new` keyword in front of it.
 That will create a new instance of the slider for each instance that we have.

 ```js
 const mySlider = new Slider(document.querySelector(".slider"));